 The Biblical Life Artifacts Gallery is an amazing opportunity to peer back across the ages to see what daily life was like in ancient times.
 The 250 artifacts from the National Treasures of Israel, on long-term collection from the Israel Antiquities Authority, are exhibited in life-like settings.
 We are privileged to be one of only eight museums in the world, and the only one in the Southeast US, to have such a collection.

-Life of the Shepherd: See artifacts dating as far back as the Paleolithic Period (24,000 BCE and earlier) through the period of the Patriarchs and Matriarchs.
+Life of the Shepherd: See artifacts dating as far back as the Paleolithic Period through the period of the Patriarchs and Matriarchs.
 Stone Age tools, Iron Age pottery, and more can be seen here.

 Life of the Farmer: Ancient millstones as well as old farming implements are part of this display.

-New Testament Period Tomb: This exhibit includes three Herodian Period (37 BCE-70 CE) bone boxes, as well as a stone sarcophagus.
+New Testament Period Tomb: This exhibit includes three Herodian Period bone boxes, as well as a tomb door.

 Old Testament Period House: Peer into a house from ancient times and see pottery, oil lamps, storage jars, and more.